bbc/peaks.js/README.md

 Also refer to the [Configuration](#configuration) section for details of all the `Peaks.init()` options, and more advanced customization options, and the [API](#api) section to learn about the available API methods.

+If you're having difficulty, please refer to the [doc/faq.md](Frequently Asked Questions) page.

 # Demos

 The [demo](demo) folder contains some working examples of Peaks.js in use.
 To view these, enter the following commands: